Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Numerical Experiments

-Comparison of theoretical and practical rates for this problem are found in \cref{fig:tight_saga_lsvrg_qsaga_ilsvrg}.
-The data $a_i$ and $b_i$ have been independently drawn from a unit normal distribution and the number of functions $n = 100$.
+A comparison of theoretical and practical rates for this problem is found in \Cref{fig:tight_saga_lsvrg_qsaga_ilsvrg}.
+The data $a_i$ and $b_i$ have been independently drawn from a unit normal distribution and the number of functions is $n = 100$.

-For L-SVRG, \cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} shows a fast convergence and very narrow 5-95 percentile (it is not even visible).
-This is due to the $\max_i \frac{L_i}{np_i} = \mu$ condition being satisfied and in this case the stochastic variance reduced gradient is exact.
-Since the problem has condition number equal to $1$, it is possible to solve in one iteration.
+For L-SVRG, \Cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} shows fast convergence and very narrow 5-95 percentile---it is not even visible.
+This is due to the $\max_i \frac{L_i}{np_i} = \mu$ condition being satisfied and then the gradient estimate is exact.
+Since the condition number of the problem is equal to $1$, it is possible to solve the problem in one iteration.

-For SAGA, we see in \cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} that both the maximal and optimal step-size are predicted well but the sampling for the two cases are not the same.
-As previously mentioned, the expected update frequency cannot be independently chosen so the sampling needs to balance the primal and dual convergence.
-Since the primal convergence is highly dependent on the step-size, so will the balanced sampling be.
-The $p_i^\star$ sampling from \cref{cor:saga-sampling} was designed to work well when the rate is maximized while Lipschitz sampling works well when the rate is minimized.
+For SAGA, we see in \Cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} that both the maximal and optimal step-sizes are predicted well.
+However, note that the sampling distribution $p_1,\dots,p_n$ are not the same for the two cases.

-Comparing q-SAGA and IL-SVRG in \cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} we see very similar performance.
-This was predicted by \cref{thm:pvrsg-conv} since despite the dual update being different for the algorithms, they have the same expected update frequency.
-Comparing to L-SVRG in \cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} we see the huge impact of the coherent dual assumption, \cref{ass:coherent-dual}, in this very well-conditioned case.
+Comparing q-SAGA and IL-SVRG in \Cref{fig:tight_saga_lsvrg_qsaga_ilsvrg}, we see similar performance.
+This was predicted by \Cref{thm:pvrsg-conv} since, despite the dual updates being different, the algorithms have the same expected update frequency.
+Comparing to L-SVRG in \Cref{fig:tight_saga_lsvrg_qsaga_ilsvrg} we see the huge impact of the coherent dual assumption in this very well-conditioned case.